 View previously funded projects.

-• Support our rapid transition to an innovative, low emission economy.
+• Support a rapid transition to a low-emission economy.

-• Encourage the efficient use of resources such as energy, water, waste and materials.
+• Encourage efficient use of resources such as energy, water, waste and materials.

-• Support a regenerative food system and farming practices.
+• Support a regenerative food system and reduce food waste.

 • Community organisations, schools, social enterprises and businesses can apply to this fund.